CadixDev/licenser/README.md

     license {
         // Apply licenses only to main source set sourceSets = [project.sourceSets.main]

+        // Apply licenses only to certain source sets on Android androidSourceSets = [android.sourceSets.main]

         // Ignore failures and only print a warning on license violations ignoreFailures = true